 Where do you live?

-I live with my husband and three small children in Birmingham, the UK's second city.
+I live with my three children in Birmingham, the UK's second city.
 It's a great city and there's a lot going on for people interested in writing and story-telling...

 Where do you get your ideas from?